 Director of Communications and Member Services

-Susan is the Director of Communications and Member Services at the American Registry for Internet Nubmers (ARIN).
+Susan Hamlin is the Director of Communications and Member Services at the American Registry for Internet Numbers (ARIN).
 In this role Susan serves as the focal point for all ARIN communications and outreach to ARIN’s membership and regional community, including public relations and general education and training.
 Since joining ARIN in 2000, she has created and now oversees a Communications and Member Services Department which is responsible for facilitating ARIN elections, the Policy Development Process, the ARIN Fellowship Program, the planning and execution of ARIN Public Policy and Members Meetings, ARIN On the Road Events, the Get6 awareness campaign, other outreach activities and the ARIN websites (www.arin.net and TeamARIN.net).
 Susan presents at ARIN on the Road and other industry events.